Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 <img width="1331" height="583" alt="image" src="https://github.com/user-attachments/assets/5a5755f0-0723-4aea-8f07-e277cf3fdf18" />

 In the above equation, it seems when W is constant and L is lowered then Id should increase, But it is not so practically.</br>

-* **Observation 2** - The saturation current for lower nodes is low instead of being high.
+The saturation current for lower nodes is low instead of being high.
 This is because Velocity saturation tends to saturate the device early so the peak current we see for lower nodes is much lesser than for higher nodes.</vr>
 <img width="1370" height="576" alt="image" src="https://github.com/user-attachments/assets/82010154-16a3-4079-a57c-e5a7435b9507" />

 ### L5 Labs Sky130 Id-Vgs
-We will now do simulation for lower nodes.
+Simulate for lower nodes.
 Inside day2 design file.</br>

 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/2e30ad35-dbfe-42e4-a2c6-1c3e3ffd3d8b" />
 <img width="1915" height="1078" alt="image" src="https://github.com/user-attachments/assets/46853bc0-6ac5-4d4e-8c34-133b54530564" />

 We can see above, simulation is being done for L=0.15u and W=0.39u.</br>
 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/0112c1fb-efa5-4eb2-a5c2-9c34923067ab" />
 <img width="1917" height="1078" alt="image" src="https://github.com/user-attachments/assets/05b5bf4a-79e4-4b9e-b92d-938707164205" />
 <img width="1918" height="1078" alt="image" src="https://github.com/user-attachments/assets/3455d86b-dd2b-4b41-aad6-4bee2f683440" />

 The above plot is Id vs Vds for different values of Vgs.
 We can see for lower values of Vgs it is showing quadratic behaviour and for higher values of Vgs it is showing Linear behaviour.
-Now if want to see the peak current for Vgs=1.8V, just 'press' left click on mouse at Vgs=1.8V.</br>
+Now if we want to see the peak current for Vgs=1.8V, just 'press' left click on mouse at Vgs=1.8V.</br>

 <img width="290" height="22" alt="image" src="https://github.com/user-attachments/assets/83d91519-32f9-4d17-b88a-379635529e9a" />
 So we can see it is approximately 198uA.</br>